-Open to both collegiate and pre-collegiate teachers of classics.
+Open to both faculty and instructors in institutions of higher education and K-12 teachers of classics.
 SCS membership is not required.

 - One-page single-spaced typed narrative description of the project, to include the nature of the project, its impact on teaching and student learning, and requested funding amount.